Jonathan2251/lbd/source/gpu.rst

 to finish the compiler implementation since there are lots of api need to be implemented.
-For example, the number of texture related api is close to one hundred combinations for code generation since they include different api names with different operands for each name.
+For example, the number of texture related api is close to one hundred combinations in code generation since they include different api names with different operands for each name.
 This implementation can be done by generating llvm extended intrinsic functions from shader parser of frontend compiler, and then llvm backend convert those intrinsic